Changi Business Park: Rail

-Changi Business Park is served by Expo MRT station, and in 2026 by Xilin MRT station.
+Changi Business Park is served by Expo MRT station, and in the second half of 2026 by Xilin MRT station.

 Bus

 Changi Business Park can be accessed via an on-demand, free shuttle service from Changi Airport.
-Three other paid-for bus services terminate at the bus terminal: route 20 from Tampines, route 47 from Marine Parade (looping back at Amber Road) and route 118 from Punggol.
+Two other paid-for bus services terminate at the bus terminal: route 47 from Marine Parade (looping back at Amber Road) and route 118 from Punggol, while route 20 loops within the area.

 Changi Business Park Bus Terminal

 Changi Business Park Bus Terminal is a bus terminal located in the north of Changi Business Park in the eastern part of Singapore.
 The terminal is located adjacent to the Singapore University of Technology & Design campus in Changi South.
 Construction of the terminal started in 2014 and was subsequently completed the year after.